open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 <!-- tocstop -->

-## General network connection attributes
+## Server and client attributes

-These attributes may be used for any network related operation.
+These attributes may be used to describe client and server in request-response communication.
-The `server.*` attributes describe properties of the server side of the network connection (usually the receiver of the initial SYN packet(s) of the TCP connection.
-For other protocols, the server is generally the responder in the network transaction), while the `client.*` properties describe the initiator of the connection or request.
+The `server.*` attributes describe properties of the server responding to a network request, while the `client.*` attributes describe the initiator of the request.

-In an ideal situation, not accounting for proxies, multiple IP addresses or host names, the `client.*` and `server.*` properties are the same on the client and server.
+In an ideal situation, not accounting for proxies, multiple IP addresses or host names, the `server.*` attributes are the same on the client and server.

 ### Server attributes